 Participants will work in small teams to devise and execute strategies for a monoline P&C insurer in direct competition with companies managed by the other participants.
 Peers around the world report that this develops a rich understanding of the drivers of insurance performance and brings participants' technical skills to life

-Participants will manage their companies through three simulated years of decision making using a web-based simulation that has proven effective for learners from over 70 countries around the world but which FSAA is making available to Australian/Australasian companies for the first time.
+Participants will manage their companies through three simulated years of decision making using a web-based simulation that has proven effective for learners from over 70 countries around the world but which FSAA is making available to Australian/Australasian companies.
 The annual decision cycles allow time for practice and experimentation.
 The decisions taken by participants will allow an insurance cycle to become manifest.

-Participants will receive feedback on the quality of their analysis and decision making on an 'annual' basis and revise their strategies in response to how they are performing.
-1-click forecasts of how their technical and strategic decisions might perform help participants refine their thinking, as do a full P&L, balance sheet and suite of key performance indicators.
+Participants will receive feedback on the quality of their analysis and decision-making on an 'annual' basis and revise their strategies in response to how they are performing.
+One-click forecasts of how their technical and strategic decisions might perform help participants refine their thinking, as do a full P&L, balance sheet and suite of key performance indicators.

-Being held at Karstens, 111 Harrington Street, Sydney on 11 and 12 April 2018.
+Being held at Karstens, 111 Harrington Street, Sydney on 10-11 April 2019.
 Arrive by 12.30pm on day one to join the group for lunch.
 Training commences at 1.00pm sharp and concludes at 5.30pm.
 Further team collaboration will be conducted over informal off-site drinks.
 Day two kicks off at 9.00am sharp and ends at 12.30pm (approx).